 WHAT IS IT?

-The program is a course of activities designed to assist the development of gross motor skills in Reception to Year 2 students.
+The program is a course of activities designed to assist the development of gross motor skills in Reception students.
 It was written by the South Australian Physical Education Branch for students who need support with coordination.
 All reception students are pre-tested to determine if they would benefit joining the program long or short term.

 This fun and energetic program ensures that all students are skilled to participate and be successful in class based PE programs, schoolyard games and general junior sports.